rawitat/gtypist_lessons/programming_quotes.typ

 *:PHIL2_13
 I:[13] Paul Allen
-S:The promise of artificial intelligence and computer science generally vastly :outweights the impact it could have on some jobs in the same way that, while the :invention of the airplane negatively affected the railroad industry, it opened :a much wider door to human to progress.
+S:The promise of artificial intelligence and computer science generally vastly :outweighs the impact it could have on some jobs in the same way that, while the :invention of the airplane negatively affected the railroad industry, it opened :a much wider door to human to progress.